desec-io/desec-stack/docs/dyndns/configure.rst

   details.

 *Note 3*
-  A valid access token for the domain. **Not** your deSEC account password!
+  A valid token secret for the domain. **Not** your deSEC account password!

 Option 2: Use ddclient